 A Portfolio is an incomplete chronicle . . .

-For instance, most on-site projects (print or web) involve work-for-hire, "copyright" restrictions and/or proprietary info.
+For instance, most on-site projects (print or web) involve work-for-hire restrictions, "copyright" relinquishment, and/or proprietary info liabilities.
 Ultimately, clients are satisfied, they come back for more, and invoices are answered promptly.
-But obtaining copies for the "artist" (esp. digital)?
+But obtaining copies for "the artist" (esp. digital)?
 Quite rare . . .

-For starters, there's the dribs & drabs of opening design gambits intended to give the client a choice in direction.
+Of course, the in-house environment has a related production landscape.
+For starters, there are the dribs & drabs of opening design gambits intended to give the client a choice in direction.
 Many "thoughts" are interesting, but are relatively raw, because they aren't "fleshed-out" with paying interest.
 Not the best portfolio fodder . . .

 Ah-h-h, doesn't everyone's personal history have a bit of "what was THAT all about"?
 Let's try to assimilate the Past . . .

-While making the Future fresh . . .
+While creating a fresh, vibrant Future . . .

 page layout & design,